andreasdominik/Susi/docs/src/index.md

 ## Main components
-All components run standalone on oneor more satellites of the installation and communicate with each other and with the session manager via MQTT.
+All components run standalone on one or more satellites of the installation and communicate with each other and with the session manager via MQTT.

 A default session includes the following components and steps: